archoad/VisChaos3d/README.md

 VisMandel3d
 ===========
+Visualizing some fractals in 3D like:

-Visualizing mandelbrot in 2d and mandelbulb in 3d
+- mandelbrot and julia set
+- mandelbulb
+- menger and sierpinski
+- flame